Shandong Aure Chemical Co., Ltd.

 • Floc Formation and Settling: In flocculation, these microflocs grow into larger flocs via the aluminum hydroxide precipitate, which sweeps up additional particles through adsorption and enmeshment.
 The heavy flocs settle in clarification tanks, removing 95–99% of turbidity in many cases.
 Remaining fine flocs are captured in filters.

-• Practical Effectiveness: Studies show alum achieves rapid settling and high turbidity removal, even in low-temperature or low-turbidity waters.
+• Practical Effectiveness: Studies show Aluminum Sulfate achieves rapid settling and high turbidity removal, even in low-temperature or low-turbidity waters.
 For example, in stormwater treatment, it reduces suspended solids by 95–99%, restoring clarity in ponds and lakes within 24–48 hours when dosed at 25–50 lbs per acre-foot.
 However, overdosing can increase residual turbidity, so optimization is key.

 Removal of Phosphorus